 Stand Up Paddle Board Categories

 Stand up paddle boards (SUPs) run the gamut from entry-level cruisers ideal for flatwater floating to sleek 14-foot models built to slice efficiently through the water.
 To narrow down which style is best for you, you’ll want to identify what kind of water you’ll be paddling—flatwater, whitewater, ocean waves, etc.—and what type(s) of activities you’ll be doing while on your board—fishing, yoga, cruising, or multi-day tours, for example.
-To help, we’ve broken down our picks into three main categories: recreational, speciality, and touring.
+To help, we’ve broken down our picks into three main categories: recreational, specialty, and touring.

 Recreational